TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/BE.rst

    :type: text
    :Default: ''

-   Email address that will receive notification whenever an attempt to login to the Install Tool is made and that will also receive warnings whenever more than 3 failed backend login attempts (regardless of user) are detected within an hour.
+   Email address that will receive notifications whenever an attempt to login to the Install Tool is made.
+This address will also receive warnings whenever more than 3 failed backend login attempts (regardless of user) are detected within an hour.